clusterfreak/ClusterGraphix/README.md

 * bugfixes checkReport()
 * detailed ClusterBot Info
 * no more ClusterBot Lines
+* getDesciptionX()
 * ClusterBot.addPointPixel()
 * ClusterBotNet
 * developerMode
+* Recalculation of all up to 10 steps depending on clusterQuality > 0.1

 v0.95.0
 * rename from ClusterGraphics